influxdata/docs-v2/content/v2.0/influx-templates/_index.md

 ---
-title: Influx Templates
+title: Influx templates
 description: >
-  Influx Templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts in a single manifest file.
+  Influx templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts.
 menu: v2_0
 weight: 10
 v2.0/tags: [influx templates]
 ---

-Influx Templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts in a single manifest file.
+Influx templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts.
-Use Influx Templates to quickly set up a fresh instance of InfluxDB, backup your dashboard configuration, or share your configuration with the InfluxData community.
+Use Influx templates to quickly set up a fresh instance of InfluxDB, back up your dashboard configuration, or share your configuration with the InfluxData community.

 ## Template manifests
-A template manifest is a file that defines the contents of a template.
-Manifest files support the following formats:
+A template manifest is a file that defines the contents of a template and supports the following formats:

 - YAML
 - JSON